Dhanushragav03/DETECTING-ROTTEN-FRUITS-USING-RASPBERRY-PI-/README.md

 # Rotten Fruit Detection Using Raspberry Pi

 This project aims to utilize Raspberry Pi for the detection of rotten fruits using computer vision techniques.
-By leveraging the capabilities of Raspberry Pi along with image processing algorithms, we can create an affordable and efficient solution for identifying and sorting out rotten fruits in real-time.
+By leveraging the capabilities of Raspberry Pi along with image processing algorithms, we can create an affordable and efficient solution for identifying and sorting out rotten fruits in real time.

 ## Key Components